onap/dcaegen2/docs/sections/services/pm-subscription-handler/overview.rst

 Introduction
 """"""""""""
-The PM Subscription Handler (PMSH) is a micro service written in Python, which allows for the definition and unlocking of PM subscriptions on one or more network function (NF) instances.
+The PM Subscription Handler (PMSH) is a micro service written in Python, which allows for the definition and activation of PM subscriptions on one or more network function (NF) instances.

 .. _Delivery: ./delivery.html

 Functionality
 """""""""""""
 The PMSH allows for the definition of subscriptions on a network level, which enables the configuration of PM data on a set of NF instances.
+During creation of a subscription, PM reporting configuration and a network function filter will be defined.
+This filter will then be used to produce a subset of NF's to which the subscription will be applied.
+If a NF matching the filter is registered in ONAP after the microservice has been deployed, the subscription will be applied to that NF.

 Interaction
 """""""""""